Daimler Truck

 Complaints procedure

-The next steps
+Our next steps

 As part of our Human Rights CMS, we focus on the following topics:

-• We continuously focus on the assessment of our raw material supply chains, as part of our Human Rights due diligence.
+- To continue to pursue our efforts for more transparency in our raw material supply chains, as part of our Human Rights due diligence.

-• We raise awareness among our employees with trainings on Human Rights, to give them a basic understanding of the contents of corporate Human Rights due diligence and social responsibility.
+- To continue to raise awareness among our employees with trainings on Human Rights, to give them a basic understanding of the contents of corporate Human Rights due diligence and social responsibility.